NLB Hosts Inaugural Tesla Awards

 · Warner Bros.
 World Abu Dhabi – AECOM

-Staying true to its mission, the NLB created the Tesla Awards to honor lighting projects that provide High-Benefit Lighting®, or lighting that promotes human performance, health, safety, and commerce.
+Staying true to its mission, the NLB created the Tesla Awards to honor lighting projects that provide High-Benefit Lighting®, or lighting that promotes health and wellness, productivity, safety and security, visual comfort, control of light pollution, retail and commercial performance, and entertainment.
 Not only do the winning projects showcase the value of lighting, but they also demonstrate the best practices in lighting design, as well as the importance of collaboration.

 Initially, the awards were to be presented during LightFair, following the format of a traditional awards show.
 However, because of the pandemic, the NLB conducted the awards online, giving awardees the chance to speak in-depth about their projects and the challenges associated with them.
 At the end, the judges were able to ask probing questions in an open-mic format.